Debbie (Brooklyn Nine-Nine episode): Plot

-The precinct is under pressure after 20 bricks of cocaine and machine guns from evidence disappear and are sold off.
+The precinct is under pressure after twenty bricks of cocaine and machine guns from evidence disappear and are sold off.
 And unknown to everyone in the building, Debbie (Vanessa Bayer) is responsible for this.
-Despite her attempts to hide her actions, Hitchcock (Dirk Blocker) overhears her confessing to everything in the ladies room.
+Despite her attempts to hide her actions, Hitchcock (Dirk Blocker) overhears her confessing to everything in the ladies room and the rest of the squad quickly deduce it from her odd behavior around them.

 After arresting her, the squad discovers that she sold the cocaine and guns to a notorious mobster named Silvio Nucci.
 With Debbie refusing to testify against Nucci, Jake (Andy Samberg) comes up with a plan: a fake escape attempt, hoping it will lead to Nucci.
-Jake and Rosa (Stephanie Beatriz) pretend to be part of Nucci's gang and get Debbie out of the precinct and she takes them to her hotel room where she has the cocaine and drugs.
+Jake and Rosa (Stephanie Beatriz) pretend to be part of Nucci's gang to get Debbie out of the precinct and she takes them to her hotel room where she has the cocaine and drugs.
 However, Debbie starts using the cocaine, which complicates the mission.
-Debbie's shenanigans infuriate Rosa and she decides to blow her cover but Debbie's cocaine use makes her stronger and she knocks Rosa out and takes them to the mansion where she is meeting Nucci.
+Debbie's shenanigans infuriate Rosa and she decides to blow her cover, but Debbie's cocaine use makes her stronger and she knocks Rosa out and takes them to the mansion where she is meeting Nucci.
 Meanwhile, in an attempt to investigate Debbie, the squad recovers her many detailed journals, with some even spanning just half a day.
 The mission soon turns into a competition for Holt (Andre Braugher) and Amy (Melissa Fumero) to see who can win in a speed reading competition.

 Jake attempts to get Debbie's burner phone to get information on Nucci but he is tied to a chair along with Rosa and Debbie's mother (Christine Estabrook), who just visited the mansion and saw Debbie's operation.
-Rosa talks to Debbie and acknowledges the similarities to her own struggles, and promises to help her if she will let them go.
+After watching Debbie and her mom argue, Rosa deduces that many of Debbie's poor life choices stemmed from how her parents treated her.
+She talks to Debbie and acknowledges the similarities to her own struggles, and promises to help her if she will let them go.
 Nucci arrives and despite Jake and Rosa pointing their guns, he is still not scared until the precinct arrives to arrest him.
 He tries to escape with Debbie, but she punches him and knocks him unconscious.
-Debbie is arrested and will be fired from the force and sent to jail, but Rosa and Jake agree they will help her get a lighter sentence by working with her to express remorse and provide full disclosure, thus restoring their own professional relationship.
+Debbie is immediately arrested, but Rosa and Jake agree they will help her get a lighter sentence (around ten years with good behavior instead of thirty) by working with her to express remorse and provide full disclosure, thus restoring their own professional relationship.